Contact Us for a Free Consultation (213) 542-0979

 • recreational vehicles.

-Recall that PC 459 burglary is entering a non-commercial structure with the intent to commit a crime therein, or a felony offense.
+Recall that PC 459 burglary involves entering a non-commercial structure with the intent to commit a crime or a felony offense.

-Put simply, a first-degree burglary requires illegal entry into “residence,” such as the traditional homes.
+First-degree burglary requires illegal entry into a “residence,” such as a traditional home.

 What Are the Penalties for First-Degree Burglary?